 Accessing the Semantic Mapping Page

-To access the Semantic Mapping page, complete the following steps.
+To access the Semantic Mappings page, complete the following steps.

 - Select Data Mappings from the Main Menu.
 The Data Mappings page appears.